Full-Time Faculty Responsibilities

 3.13.
 INDEPENDENT STUDY

 Instructors directing students' independent study must prepare a written contract specifying the requirements, deadlines, and basis for grading.
-Copies of this contract should be signed by instructor, student, and the Associate Dean.
+This contract must be signed by instructor, student, divisional dean and the Associate Dean and be filed using the electronic form found on Etrieve.
 Copies should be in the possession of both parties and should be on file both at the divisional office and the Dean's Office.

 3.14.
 MEETING CLASSES